EmbodiedResearchLab/Vitality-Tactile-Detection/README.md

 6. Connect the number pad to the computer via USB port.
 7. Plug power adapter into wall outlet.
 Plug other end into the amplifier.
 (You might hear a hissing sound from the stimulator at this point.)
 8. Make sure that computer volume is all the way up before starting the experiment.
 9. [optional] You can sound check by playing music through the stimulator.
-If all of the connections are right, you should the song you’re playing.
+If all of the connections are right, you should hear the song you’re playing.

 ## EEG_Master_Script.m
 Run this script for the EEG & Tactile Detection Task, which includes: